-Believe it or not, but if you want to know how to be the best salesperson, start by thinking about the traits of professionals who serve others.
+Believe it or not, if you want to know how to be the best salesperson, start by thinking about the traits of professionals who serve others.

 When you ask somebody to think about the most helpful professions, they’ll probably say teachers, medical professionals, emergency responders, or clergy.
 Understandably so.

 Salespeople… probably won’t be anybody’s answer.

 But if you believe in what you sell, your priority is to help people—not close as many deals as possible.
 Sure, making money is great too, and someday making millions of dollars and not becoming a famous brand ambassador or something.

 Now, of course, doing some of the above means you can help more people, so that might be an aspect of your goals.
 And there’s nothing wrong with including “sell more” as a reason for learning how to be the best salesperson.

 But for the individual prospect, it’s about helping them make their lives better with the service or product you sell.
 That’s why the H in Sherpa stands for Helpful.

 Unfortunately, the world doesn’t always see it that way.

 Stop acting like a salesperson and just talk to people

-Due to sales culture, bad training, and wrong mindsets, people are often distrustful of salespeople.
+Due to sales culture, inadequate training, and wrong mindsets, people often distrust salespeople.
 They think they have one goal in mind and one reason for doing what they do: close the deal.

 And for a lot of salespeople, that’s probably true.
 They take a job in sales just because they need a job.
 Hey, we’ve all been there.

 But if you’re not in that position, the “I just need to hit quota this month” fix, you can help change this viewpoint.
 The best salesperson can be more comfortable in conversations, and they know how to sell without selling.

 When I talk about improving conversations and uncovering your prospect’s pains/needs, sure, doing that will make closing deals easier.
 It’s more than that, though.
 It’s also about helping them make the best decision, even if saying no is the right one.